The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Results

 This effect is also evident in Fig.~\ref{fig:normed_energies}, where we model the total SFG contribution to the EGB at different energies, $E_{\gamma} = 0.01$, 0.1, 1 and 10 GeV.
 Compared to Fig.~\ref{fig:normed_1GeV_z}, the distributions are now normalised to the total intensity in each band of stellar mass, rather than the total SFG $\gamma$-ray intensity.
-This is to facilitate easier comparison between the redshift distributions of different galaxy mass classes.
+This is to aid comparison between the redshift distributions of different galaxy mass classes.
 In all cases, the lowest mass SFGs, between $M^{\star} = 10^7 - 10^8\;\!{\rm M}_{\odot}$, dominate the emission (cf. Fig.~\ref{fig:flat_spec}).

-Although the redshift distribution of $\gamma$-ray emission at the four energies considered in Fig.~\ref{fig:normed_energies} is different, the underlying SFG population is the same.
-At the energies considered here, cosmological cascade reprocessing of $\gamma$-rays is inconsequential, with the Universe being optically thin up to a few 10s of GeV (and we find that the secondary cascaded $\gamma$-ray emission from higher energy primary photons has no significant effect).
-Thus, the evident differences in these redshift distributions are intrinsic to the galaxy populations, and arise from energy-dependent attenuation effects that are determined by the physical properties of the galaxies.
-As these evolve, the $\gamma$-ray emission properties of the SFG populations change, leading to different intensities of $\gamma$-rays being imprinted at different redshifts and energies.
+Although the redshift distribution of $\gamma$-ray emission at the four energies considered in Fig.~\ref{fig:normed_energies} is different, the underlying SFG population is the same. {This follows from the spectral variation of SFGs with different star-formation activity (cf. Fig.~\ref{fig:sb_qui_compare}).
+Those SFGs with higher star-formation rates present harder spectra, suggesting that the proportion of $\gamma$-rays at higher energies would be boosted during the cosmic noon.
+This can account for the broader evolutionary peaks seen at 1 GeV, and the $z\sim 2$ `bump' emerging in all galaxy mass bands at 10 GeV.}